learn-co-students/atl-web-082619/15-sinatra-associated-objects/README.md

 * Describe how mass-assignment works in relation to hashes
 * Demonstrate how to use params hash to mass-assign and create related objects

+## Activity
+    - Build index and show pages for all authors
+    - Bonus:  Have the book pages link to the author show page

 ## Outline

 * Using forms to associate objects!